OctopusDeploy/blog/blog/2020-06/cloud-hybrid-saas-or-vm/index.md

 **Server**

 Concurrent licenses are an additional benefit of Octopus Server.
-You can use three instances for each license, run one Octopus Deploy service for production usage by your team, and set up extras for dev/test.
+You can use three instances for each license, run one Octopus Deploy service for production usage by your team, and set up extras for development or test.
 Or use two separate Octopus Deploy instances to keep production and pre-production deployments isolated.

 ## Networking